The Governing Body has three primary functions:

 In most instances, good open communication ensures concerns are resolved effectively.
 If, having been through the stages laid out above, matters remain unresolved, then you may consider a formal written complaint to the school.
 Even then, it is only if you are not satisfied with the Headteacher’s response, that Governors will become involved.
 For full details, please see the school’s complaints policy here.

-Mrs Sally Cooper is Clerk to the Governors and may be contacted via email on scooper [at] imberhorne [dot] co [dot] uk
+Governors may be contacted via email on clerk [at] imberhorne [dot] co [dot] uk

 The Full Governing Body meet 3 times during a school term, please see below for meeting dates and agendas.
 The Governing Body has one standing committee responsible for finance which meets at least twice a term.